Chunt0/ENGR271/README.md

 # ENGR271 Digital Logic Design

-This repository contains homework, labs, data, and other resources for the ENGR203 Signals class.
+This repository contains homework, labs, data, and other resources for the ENGR271 Digital Logic Design class.

 ## Table of Contents